How to Create OU in Active Directory – Windows Server 2012 R2

 Creating Organizational Unit (OU) in Active Directory

 1. To create OU in Active Directory, we need to open “Active Directory Users and Computers”.
-Click on Start button and click administrative tools or you can use “dsa.msc” command in Run.
+Click on Start button and click administrative tools or you can run “dsa.msc” command in Run.

 2. In Administrative Tools Window, Click on Active Directory Users and Computers.
 Active Directory Users and Computers can also be open by clicking on Start, click on down arrow and select “Active Directory User and Computer” or right click on Start, select run and type “DSA.MSC” and hit enter.